 The primary purpose of a Catholic education is to form disciples of Christ through the development of faith and morals, while at the same time developing the necessary academic knowledge and skills to be successful in life.
 Pope Pius XI clarified that the purpose of a Catholic education is to prepare students to meet the challenges of this world in a way that allows them to achieve eternal happiness in the next.
 Catholic education provides a rigorous foundation in all the 'typical' school subjects, such as math, language arts, reading, science, and social studies.
 However, the foundation of a Catholic education is rooted in knowing, believing, and following Jesus, and in learning how to participate fully in the life of the Church and for our non-Catholic friends in the life of their respective churches.
 Therefore, while a Catholic education often prepares students to be very successful academically, it also helps them to authentically live and fulfill the teachings and commandments of Jesus.
-The terms 'live and fulfill' are vital to Catholic education, for this education must be about more than rote participation in scriptural and liturgical activities.
+The terms live and fulfill' are vital to Catholic education, for this education must be about more than simply knowing the 'rules and regulations' of the Catholic faith.
+It must be about more than rote participation in scriptural and liturgical activities.
 It is about creating true and devoted disciples of Jesus Christ, in this life and in preparation for the life to come.